What Is Immunization?

-When you get sick, your body generates antibodies to fight the disease and help you get better.
-These antibodies stay in your body even after the disease has gone, and protect you from getting the same illness again.
+When you get sick, your body makes antibodies to fight the disease to help you get better.
+These antibodies stay in your body even after the disease is gone, and protect you from getting the same illness again.
 This is called immunity.
-You don’t have to get sick to develop immunity; you can be given a vaccine.
-Immunity through immunization
+However, you don’t have to get sick to develop immunity.
+You can gain immunity against disease through immunization.

 - blood infection